MichaelBosello/f1tenth-RL/README.md

 ### Real car

-> To let the control to the algorithm:
-> + you need to hold down the corresponding joystick button (the button depends on your joystick and on the configuration in joy_teleop.yaml, you can test your joystick [here](https://html5gamepad.com/))
-> + Alternatively, you should change the **priority** of the control topics: edit the configuration of **low_level_mux.yaml** in f110_ws/f1tenth_system/racecar/racecar/config.
+> To let the control to the algorithm, you should change the **priority** of the control topics: edit the configuration of **low_level_mux.yaml** in f110_ws/f1tenth_system/racecar/racecar/config.
 Set priority of topic input/teleop to 1, input/safety to 2 and input/navigation to 3.

 Launch the f1tenth system:
 + Go to the working directory of the f1tenth system (*/f110_ws*)